AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/ui-guide.md

 ### Summary

 Inspect the summary section to understand which assets are generated for you once you enable the playbook.
+The assets that get generated for each playbook are tailored to the use case that the playbook enables.
+For example, for the **[!UICONTROL Send A Birthday Message To Guests]** playbook, the audience that is created has the rule `birthday=today AND year=any`.

 ![Playbook summary highlighted](/help/use-case-playbooks/assets/playbooks/ui-guide/playbook-summary.png)